• Skip to primary navigation

 Wild Garlic Salt

-Published by: Adina May 10, 2021 · Last modified: January 8, 2022 Leave a comment
+Published by: Adina May 10, 2021 ยท Last modified: June 15, 2024 Leave a comment

 Jump to Recipe

 What can I say about this herb mixture?
 It is amazing!
 There is no other herb salt that is so full of flavor.
-On top of that, it is super easy to make, and it makes a great gift for your friends and family, everybody will just love it!
-And you can use it for pretty much any dish, except sweet stuff.
+On top of that, it is super easy to make, and it makes a great gift for your friends and family; everybody will just love it!
+And you can use it for pretty much any dish except sweet stuff.

 What do you need?